 - Windsor State School – Lutwyche Road, Windsor

 - Wynnum West State School – Wynnum Road, Wynnum West

 - Zillmere State School – Murphy Road, Zillmere.

-Schools wishing to obtain additional information about Council’s Enhanced School Zone Signage program should phone Council on 3403 8888.
+For more information about Council’s Enhanced School Zone Signage program, phone Council on 07 3403 8888.

 Safe School Travel Infrastructure program

 The Safe School Travel Infrastructure program provides transport-related infrastructure to improve the safety of students travelling to and from school, and is funded on a 50/50 basis with the State Government (Department of Transport and Main Roads).